-- (18) Where 25-inch to the mile Ordnance Survey sheets are available, and the boundaries of the parcels of land concerned remain unchanged since their last detailed revision, the total area can be ascertained by adding up the areas shown for the separate woods or fields.
-Otherwise, a planimeter should be used to determine this area, from either the 25-inch or the 6-inch to one mile sheets.
-The total should be rounded off to the nearest acre. - (19) Next determine the area of each compartment in a similar manner, or by using a celluloid acre-grid scale, and again "round off" to the nearest acre.
+- (18) As noted (para.
+12), a 6 inch to one mile or 1: 10 000 Ordnance Survey map(s) is required, and unless the information is available for conversion to metric units from another reliable source, a planimeter should be used to determine the total area.
+The total should be rounded off to the nearest tenth of a hectare. - (19) Next the area of each compartment is determined in a similar manner, or by using a celluloid hectare grid scale, and again "rounded off" to the nearest tenth of a hectare.
 The areas of rides will be included in the areas of the adjacent compartments.
-Add up these compartment acreages to ensure that they agree with the total area covered by the Plan.
-If they do not agree, adjust the acreage of one or more compartments up or down by one acre as necessary.
-It is essential that the area shown on any Dedication Deed equals the sum total of compartment areas. - (20) The number of each compartment, and its area as determined above, must be shown on the map by setting the number over the acreage.
-For example, 9 over 25 indicates compartment 9 of 25 acres.
+Add up these compartment areas to ensure that they agree with the total area covered by the Plan.
+If they do not agree, adjust the area of one or more compartments up or down by a tenth of a hectare as necessary.
+It is essential that the area shown on any Dedication Deed equals the sum total of compartment areas. - (20) The number of each compartment, and its area as determined above, must be shown on the map by setting the number over the area.
+For example, 9 over 10·1 indicates compartment 9 of 10·1 hectares.
 This symbol should be written either within the area concerned or just outside it with a connecting arrow. - (21) Before proceeding further with the preparation of the Plan, the owner is advised to submit the map to the Conservancy or District office so that the area of compartments may be agreed.
 Since photo-copies of the map will subsequently be provided, it is important that the original map should be neither coloured nor folded; it should be sent rolled round a suitable cardboard or other cylinder.